arph226/BAE305-SP25-Lab6/README.md

   Serial.begin(9600);
 }

-//set trig low for 2 seconds, then high 10 micro seconds void loop() {
+//set trig low for 2 seconds, then high 10 microseconds void loop() {
   digitalWrite(trigPin, LOW); //sets the trigger pin to LOW, ensuring no signals are being sent. delayMicroseconds(2);